tw050x/tw050x.net/README.md

 ## Environment files

-Each service directory defines an `.env.example` file that contains the environment variables required for that service.
-You should create a copy of this file named `.env.<service-name>` in the root directory and fill in the necessary values before running the development servers.
+See the [ENVIRONMENT.md](./ENVIRONMENT.md) file for details on the environment variables used in this project.

 ## Running the development servers